 The arguments against December 25 can be summarized into:

-“First, shepherds were in the fields watching their flocks at the time of Jesus’ birth (Luke 2:7-8).
+“First, shepherds were in the fields watching their flocks at the time of Jesus’ birth (Luke 2:7-8;no flocks out in the snow?).
 Second, Jesus’ parents came to Bethlehem to register in a Roman census (Luke 2:1-4).
 Such censuses were not taken in winter, when temperatures often dropped below freezing and roads were in poor condition.
 The biblical accounts point to the fall of the year as the most likely time of Jesus’ birth, based on the conception and birth of John the Baptist.
 It was during this time of temple service that Zacharias learned that he and his wife, Elizabeth, would have a child (Luke 1:8-13).
 After he completed his service and traveled home, Elizabeth conceived (Luke 1:23-24).
 Assuming John’s conception took place near the end of June, adding nine months brings us to the end of March as the most likely time for John’s birth.
 Adding another six months (the difference in ages between John and Jesus (Luke 1:35-36)) brings us to the end of September as the likely time of Jesus’ birth.“(2).